nextflow-io/training/docs/hello_nextflow/06_hello_config.md

     }
 ```

-We can't test this since we don't have a live connection to Slurm in the Gitpod environment.
+We can't test this since we don't have a live connection to Slurm in this Gitpod environment.
 However, you can try running the workflow with resource allocations that exceed these limits, then look up the `sbatch` command in the `.command.run` script file.
 You should see that the requests that actually get sent to the executor are capped at the values specified by `resourceLimits`.